huciupaul/Capstone-AI-Group-2/README.md

 ## Modularity-based Clustering
 Modularity-based clustering consists of six files in total.
 Main file is `main_with_loop_only_features.py` which uses functions defined in `clustering_func_only_features.py`, `modularity.py`, `spectralopt.py` and `_divide.py`.
 In the main file, after the clustering process is done, the clusters are saved to .npz files.
-These clusters then can be used in `main_load_clusters.py` which postprocesses, calculates average time between extreme and precursor events, detects false positives and negatives and plots phase space plot, tesselated phase space plot and Dissipation time series with background color plot, thus completing requirement M4 and S1. `main_load_clusters.py` also saves the precursor centroids that have been validated to lead to an extreme event as `Precursor_Centroids.h5` for the decoder.
+These clusters then can be used in `main_load_clusters.py` which postprocesses, calculates average time between extreme and precursor events, detects false positives and negatives and plots phase space plot, tesselated phase space plot and Dissipation time series with background color plot, **thus completing requirements M4 and S1**. `main_load_clusters.py` also saves the precursor centroids that have been validated to lead to an extreme event as `Precursor_Centroids.h5` for the decoder.

 ### Implementation
 The clustering implementation is distributed across multiple scripts: